 Brand name covered at 80%.

 UM offers an employee-funded optional coverage vision insurance through VSP.
-VSP Plan for UM gives employees and their covered family members prepaid eye care.
+VSP Plan for UM gives employees and their covered family members an affordable vision plan.

 Copay: $20 per exam and $20 for eyeglass lenses and contact lenses.